Imperial Noble Consort Sunheon

-Imperial Noble Consort Sunheon (2 February 1854 – 20 July 1911), of the Yeongwol Eom clan, personal name was Eom Seon-yeong, was a concubine of Emperor Gojong of Korea.
+Imperial Noble Consort Sunheon (2 February 1854 – 20 July 1911), of the Yeongwol Eom clan, personal name was Eom Seon-yeong, was a consort of Gojong of Korea and the biological mother of Crown Prince Uimin.

 Biography

 Early life

-Eom Seon-yeong was the eldest daughter and the third of the five children of Eom Jin-sam and his wife, Lady Park of the Miryang Park clan.
-Her father served as an officer at Changdeok Palace during the early years of Gojong's reign.
+Lady Eom was the eldest daughter and the third of the five children of Eom Jin-sam and his wife, a lady from the Miryang Park clan.
+Her father served as an officer at Changdeokgung during the early years of Gojong's reign.

-Lady Eom entered the palace at the age of 8 in January 1861.
-She was assigned to serve as a maid within Gyeongbok Palace.
+She entered the palace at the age of 8 in January 1861, and was assigned to serve as a maid within Gyeongbokgung.

 Because her elder brothers had died young, her father had no heir to carry on his lineage.
 Her cousin Eom Jun-won, the second son of her father's elder brother Eom Jin-il, was adopted by her father.
 Eom Jun-won himself had to adopt a son from within their clan.